New On Netflix, Disney+, And More: 8 Streaming Shows And Movies To Watch This Week (Jan. 8 -14)

 What's On Max

 It’s been four years since the last season of HBO’s hit True Detective, and while the series hasn’t always received stellar reviews, each season has been an event in itself.
-The new season, submitted Night Country, is set during the endless night of the Alanskan winter and stars Jodie Foster and Kali Reis as the detectives tracking down a missing person.
-The series will debut on HBO but will also drop on Max the same day so there will be no wait for those who want to keep up with this one every week.
+The new season, subtitled Night Country, is set during the endless night of the Alaskan winter and stars Jodie Foster and Kali Reis as the detectives tracking down a missing person.
+The series will debut on HBO but will also be available with a Max subscription the same day so there will be no wait for those who want to keep up with this one every week.

 What's On Apple TV+